StevenMayher/431-2021/projectA/proposals.md

 Comments for all projects are available now on Canvas.
 Please review your comments.

-## Proposals That Need To Be Revised by the Investigators
+## Proposal That Still Needs Revision by the Investigators

 Submitter | Partner | Title
 :---: | :---: | :-----------
-Raunak Nair	|	Sid Dugar	|	Predictors of Violent Crime in 4 states in the US Cyrus Nosrati | Drake McFaul | new title needed
+Cyrus Nosrati | Drake McFaul | new title needed

-## Proposals That Have Been Accepted by Dr. Love

-## Individual Investigators
+## Accepted Proposals from Individual Investigators

 Student | Title
 :---: | :-----------